scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-11 title="Control Service gRPC API definition"}

+In case of failure, gRPC calls return an error as specified by the gRPC framework.
+That is, a non-zero status code and an explanatory string.

 # SCION data plane use by the SCION control plane {#app-b}
 {:numbered="false"}